floating-ui/floating-ui/README.md

 <img src="https://raw.githubusercontent.com/FezVrasta/popper.js/master/popperjs.png" align="right" width=250>

 ## We are close to [v1 release](https://github.com/FezVrasta/popper.js/tree/v1-dev)!
-It took 5 months to reach this point, but now, after [8 alpha releases](https://github.com/FezVrasta/popper.js/releases/tag/v1.0.0-alpha.8), we are close to the first stable beta!
+It took 5 months to reach this point, but now, after [8 alpha releases](https://github.com/FezVrasta/popper.js/releases/tag/v1.0.0-alpha.8) and [4 betas](https://github.com/FezVrasta/popper.js/releases/tag/v1.0.0-beta.4), we are close to the final version!
-I need help with the [remaining high priority issues](https://github.com/FezVrasta/popper.js/issues?q=is%3Aissue+is%3Aopen+label%3A%22HIGH+PRIORITY%22+milestone%3Av1.0.0).
-If you use this project, and you like it, please consider to give me some help.
+I want to thank you all the contributors that helped with this release and ask you to test the latest beta to let me know your thoughts or report any bugs.

 ## Wut?
 Poppers?
 A popper is an element on the screen which "pops out" from the natural flow of your application.